-With the Pacific Ocean on one side and the Sierra Madre Mountains on the other, travelers can tour the old town or enjoy day trips into the hills.
+With the Pacific Ocean on one side and the Sierra Madre Mountains on the other, cruise guests can tour the old town or take a shore excursion from the cruise terminal.

 Whether you fly to Mexico to escape the winter weather, attend a wedding, or want to vegetate, consider staying in the romantic zone, a trendy area near the old town.
 Puerto Vallarta has some great hotels, and staying here puts you closer to the action.

-A large selection of sculptures decorates the meandering walkway in the El Centro area.
-My favorite, The Rotunda of the Sea, depicts weird creatures blended into whimsical chairs.
+However, the most famous statue on the Malecon boardwalk is four stone arches called Los Arcos.
+My favorite sculpture, The Rotunda of the Sea, depicts weird creatures blended into whimsical chairs.

 Watching a performance of the volador “fliers” is incredible.
 The Dance of the Flier – La Danza del Volador is a ceremony performed by four men hanging upside-down by ropes on a pole.

 They spin and uncoil the lines to the sounds of a flute and drum played by a fifth person on the ground.
 Descending the 150-foot pole is slow and graceful.
-With Banderas Bay as a backdrop, the ceremony is breathtaking.
+With the Pacific Coast of Mexico as a backdrop, the ceremony is breathtaking.

 Each day, the locals perform this ceremony to pray for rain to nourish the grounds.
 It was a tremendous treat to watch this age-old tradition.
 Today, the traditional ceremony is performed for tips from tourists.